 View our story

-Gluten free pie crust that let's you update your favorite pie recipe.
-After all, fall is a great time for pies.
+Gluten free pie crust that lets you update your favorite pie recipe.

-Combine egg, cold water and apple cider vinegar in small bowl; beat with fork until mixed.
+Combine egg, cold water and apple cider vinegar in another bowl; beat with fork until mixed.
 Add egg mixture to flour blend mixture; stir just until moistened.
 Shape pastry into a ball; flatten slightly.
-Wrap in plastic food wrap; refrigerate until chilled (at least 1 hour).
+Wrap in plastic food wrap; refrigerate at least 1 hour or until chilled.

 Remove from refrigerator; let stand 15 minutes at room temperature.
 Unwrap pastry; place onto parchment paper lightly floured with gluten-free flour blend.
 Lightly flour pastry with gluten-free flour blend; top with another sheet of parchment paper.
 Roll out pastry into 12-inch circle.
 Transfer pastry to ungreased 9-inch pie pan, pressing firmly against bottom and sides and sealing any cracks as necessary.
 Crimp or flute edge.
-Fill and bake according to pie recipe directions.
+Fill and bake as directed in pie recipe.